 Scholarships may be available through the state dietetic associations and/or the Academy of Nutrition and Dietetics.
 It may be possible for students to obtain loan deferment for student loans while enrolled in the program.

 Because this program can be challenging, housing arrangements should be made prior to starting.
-The following links sample several apartment locator companies:
+The following links may be helpful in locating housing: